top of page

 Once you get the medical green light, you will travel to the intended parents' IVF clinic for embryo transfer day — don’t forget your lucky socks!

-Does A Surrogate Mother Share DNA With The Baby?
+Does A Surrogate Share DNA With The Baby?

 In the simplest terms, gestational surrogates do not share biological ties to the baby they are carrying.
 The embryo is created with the intended parents’ (or donor’s) biology.
 This is the type of surrogacy that you are reading about on our website and the only type of surrogacy we do.
 (In traditional surrogacy, the surrogate shares DNA with the baby, but that is rarely practiced these days).